jordigoyanes/LandProtect/README.md

 # LandProtect
-Claim land in Minecraft and protect it with this simple but powerful plugin written in JavaScript using ScriptCraft.
+Claim land in Minecraft and protect it with this simple yet powerful plugin written in JavaScript using ScriptCraft.

 #How to claim land
 Place a sing and type a name between two ^ signs.
 Like this: ^my House Name^